-- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters/emails to parents. - Having frequent reviews with the class teacher. - Engaging with LA attendance teams. - Using fixed penalty notices. - Creating attendance clinics/attendance support systems.
+- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Having frequent reviews with the class teacher. - Engaging with LA attendance teams. - Using fixed penalty notices. - Creating a culture of good attendance